Skip to content

 When to see a doctor for sciatica

-If a six-week trial of self-care treatments fails to provide pain relief, it's time to see a doctor for sciatica pain.
+If a two-week trial of self-care treatments fails to provide pain relief, it's time to see a doctor for sciatica pain.

 • You experience unbearable pain that lasts more than a few hours